19 Classic TV Show Catchphrases You Still Use Without Realizing It

 ©Image Credit: 20th Century Fox Television

-Barney Stinson’s other iconic catchphrase from How I Met Your Mother (2005-2014) and the infectious enthusiasm with which he articulates it has made the phrase one of his most repeated and imitated lines.
-Its appeal has led to it being widely used beyond just fans of the show, to the point that it’s even become a meme sensation now.
+Barney Stinson’s other iconic signature line from How I Met Your Mother (2005-2014) and the infectious enthusiasm with which he articulates it have made the phrase one of his most repeated and imitated lines.
+Its appeal has led to it being widely used beyond just fans of the show, to the point that it’s even become a meme sensation.

 “You’re fired!”